-Aggressive behaviour will not be tolerated.
-If your child repeatedly has unacceptable physical or verbal behaviour towards other children, you will be invited to a meeting with your child's educator to discuss this behaviour and find a solution that takes into account the needs of your child and the other children.
+Aggressive behavior will not be tolerated.
+If your child repeatedly has unacceptable physical or verbal behavior towards other children, you will be invited to a meeting with your child's educator to discuss this behavior and find a solution that considers the needs of your child and the other children.

-Carrefour francophone reserves the right to suspend a child for a maximum of three days is deemed necessary.
+Carrefour francophone reserves the right to suspend a child for a maximum of three days if deemed necessary.
 You will not be billed for suspension days.
-If the unacceptable behaviour persists after a personal plan is developed in collaboration with the parent and the agreed-upon solutions to improve the situation have been attempted, the child may be expelled for an indefinite period.
+If the unacceptable behavior persists after a personal plan is developed in collaboration with the parent and the agreed-upon solutions to improve the situation have been attempted, the child may be expelled for an indefinite period.